-Providers are paid by a managed care entity or entities for services that are included in the state's contract with the entity.
+\sqcup{Pro} ers are paid by a managed care entity or entities for services that are included in the state's contract with th ent

 Specify how providers are paid for the services (if any) not included in the state's contract with managed care entities.

-c.
-Supplemental or Enhanced Payments.
-Section 1902(a)(30) requires that payments for services be consistent with efficiency, economy, and quality of care.
-Section 1903(a)(1) provides for Federal financial participation to states for expenditures for services under an approved state plan/waiver.
-Specify whether supplemental or enhanced payments are made.
-Select one:

-No. The state does not make supplemental or enhanced payments for waiver services.
+Appendix x I: Financial Accountability I-3: Payment (3 of 7) effic expe plemental or Enhanced Payments.
+Section 1902(a)(30) requires that payments for services be consistent with iency, economy, and quality of care.
+Section 1903(a)(1) provides for Federal financial participation to states for inditures for services under an approved state plan/waiver.
+Specify whether supplemental or enhanced payments are ie. Select one: No. The state does not make supplemental or enhanced payments for waiver services.
+O Yes.

-Yes.
 The state makes supplemental or enhanced payments for waiver services.
 Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver services for which these payments are made; (b) the types of providers to which such payments are made; (c) the source of the non-Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to receive the supplemental or enhanced payment retain 100% of the total computable expenditure claimed by the state to CMS.
-Upon request, the state will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver.

-d.
-Payments to state or Local Government Providers.
-Specify whether state or local government providers receive payment for the provision of waiver services.
+Upon request, the state will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver. ppendi x I: Financial Accountability I-3: Payment (4 of 7) - ments to state or Local Government Providers.
+Specify whether state or local government providers receive payment he provision of waiver services.
 No. State or local government providers do not receive payment for waiver services.
 Do not complete Item I-3-e.
-Yes.
+0 Yes.
 State or local government providers receive payment for waiver services.
 Complete Item I-3-e.

-Specify the types of state or local government providers that receive payment for waiver services and the services that the state or local government providers furnish:
+Specify the types of state or local government providers that receive payment for waiver services and the services that the state or local government providers furnish: nnendi x I: Financial Accountability Tr I-3: Payment (5 of 7)

-The Division of Developmental Disabilities Services operates a state-run day habilitation program.
-This is the last remaining state-operated service back from a time prior to the creation of the DDDS HCBS waiver when the state provided all of the services to support persons with intellectual disabilities.
-DDDS is phasing out this state-operated service through natural attrition.

-Enrollment in all DDDS-operated services have been closed since July 1, 2014.
-Since that time, DDDS has been worked to transition individuals from all state-operated services to other providers.
-There are less than 100 participants receiving Day Habilitation services directly from DDDS.

-DDDS is transitioning all remaining individuals in state-operated Day Habilitation programs to other providers.
-The goal is for this transition to occur prior to June 30, 2020.